kinkaid002/learning-github/README.md

        2. Then add the file to stage, enter commit message, commit and then sync
        3. Now again create a pull request to perform changes to main

 This change is being made on the new branch in which we have been commiting till now.
+Once saved, create a new pull request to update changes in main branch.

+This final block of change is being done directly in the main branch in github, so there wont be any need to create a new pull request to update main branch!
+For recalling vscode working with github, visit the YT video : https://www.youtube.com/watch?v=i_23KUAEtUM&ab_channel=VisualStudioCode